 You will find several different products relating to driving your RV in Mexico (maps, road logs, travelogues or roadlogs) with RV parks and specific RV routes on my shopping cart as well as a description of my trip-planning services to help you get the most out of an RV driving trip to Mexico.

 If it is just a question of being lost (hey, it happens to the best of us, he said abashedly), hire a taxi driver to lead you to the park.
 Negotiate the fee first, but when they have a "taximetro" or meter, you'll pay what price shows.
 But ask for an estimate.

-Driving through Mexico by using the Mexican toll roads is your safest bet, BUT it will cost you (a fairly realistic average is one peso per kilometer).
-The rate you will be charged for driving an RV on a Mexican toll road will vary but many now have a "Casa Rodante" class.
-At some, you are charged by the number of wheels on the ground, not by the number of axles as the signs at the Mexican toll booths suggest.
+Driving through Mexico by using the Mexican toll roads is your safest bet, BUT it will cost you.
+The toll rate you will be charged for driving an RV on a Mexican toll road will vary but some have a "Casa Rodante" class.
+Mostly, you are charged by the number of wheels on the ground, not by the number of axles as the signs at the Mexican toll booths suggest.
 In general, your rate is 50% more than for a car.
 Generally, you will pay the third category down.
 Don't sweat it - it will cost what it costs and you can either pay the going rate or take the free roads.
 You might do that once.
 The toll roads are easier to drive, especially for motorhomes and towed units.

 Driving Mexico is an adventure, but not as much as you think.
 Mexican toll roads are safe, fast and similar to first-class highways anywhere in the world.
 Driving your RV in Mexico doesn't require any more skills than driving your RV in the United States or Canada, other than using common sense.

 Please use the toll roads.
 Yes, they are expensive, but the damage to your vehicle on regular highways from topes, chuckholes and potential accidents is costlier.